 Like us on Facebook

-Prepare for launch as we count down to lift-off, 2020: A Scout Odyssey!
+Prepare for launch as we count down to lift-off, A Scout Odyssey!
 Cub Scouts and their families will learn new skills and make new friends.
-Day camp is a council camp organized by districts and conducted by volunteers from the local area for Cub Scouts entering 1st through 5th grade for the 2020-2021 school year.
+Day camp is a council camp organized by districts and conducted by volunteers from the local area for Cub Scouts entering 1st through 5th grade for the next school year.
 Day camp is a week of fun with awesome programs and activities such as BB guns, archery, sports, STEM, games and crafts, rank advancements, Scout skills, fun and more.
-The camp is being held at Long Acres Ranch (101-107 Cir 7 Dr., Richmond, TX 77469).

 Many volunteers are needed to make camp a success, so please consider volunteering.
 Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
 Scouts in troops, crews and ships can also volunteer.
 An adult/guardian must register with a Tiger (going into 1st grade).